charlesm93/charlesm93.github.io/_pages/research.md

     df_print: paged
 ---

 My research concerns statistics and probabilistic machine learning, often with an emphasis on Bayesian modeling.
-This work falls into four related themes:
+Some keywords:

 * Markov chain Monte Carlo
 * Variational inference
-* Bayesian workflow and scientific applications
+* Bayesian workflow
 * Automatic differentiation

-I am also keen to work on scientific applications, including Pharmacometrics, Epidemiology, and Astrophysics.
+I am also keen to work on scientific applications, and I have had fruitful collaborations in Pharmacometrics, Epidemiology, and Astrophysics.

 # Papers